SaiCharan99/SaiCharan99-intern-repo/git_understanding.md

 git blame <file>
 Shows information on who modified each line of a file and when.
 Helps to track which change might have caused an issue.
 Surprising: The level of detail it provides for even each line of code.

+# Git Concept: git bisect

+Bisect can be used when we know a bug has been introduced but do not know the exact commit.
+We check and mark commits as either good or bad to identify the exact commit that caused the issue.

+Bisect is faster because it eliminates the manual task of checking all intermediate commits and uses binary search to pinpoint the exact commit efficiently.